All Episodes

 Yes.

-Well, uh, Mr. Kersey, you were gonna tell us about the terrorist threat at the Kirk Vigil and how MAGA got run off of Tennessee State.
+Well, Mr. Kersey, you were going to tell us about the terrorist threat at the Kirk Vigil and how MAGA got run off of Tennessee State.

 Boy, things are hopping up.

-Yeah, a black guy was arrested after he made social media threats hours before students and community members gathered for vigil, honoring Kirk.
+Yeah, a black guy was arrested after he made social media threats hours before students and community members gathered for vigil honoring Kirk at the University of Texas at San Antonio.

 He's been charged with making a terroristic threat by intentionally and knowingly threatening to commit violence.